rpbouman/huey/README.md

 You can think of a derived attribute as an expression (formula) that calculates some aspect from a single value from the attribute upon which it is based.
 For example, from an attribute that represents timestamp values, we can extract only the date part, or only the time part, or even the individual parts like year, month, and so on.
-The values that are thus derived from the original attribute values can be thought of as a 'virtual' column and can appear on wither of the pivot table axes.
+The values that are thus derived from the original attribute values can be thought of as a 'virtual' column.
+Derived attributes may be placed on either the rows or the columns pivot table axis.
+Derived attributes may be used as filter too.

 ### Aggregates

 Aggregates are special expressions that calculate a result on a group of attribute values.
-Aggregates cannot be placed on the horizontal or vertical axes of the pivot table.
+Aggregates cannot be placed on the rows or columns axes of the pivot table.
 Rather, they can used to create cells appearing at the intersection of the row and column headers.
+Currently, aggregates can also not be used on the filters axis.
+(Support for filtering on aggregated values is currently under consideration.)

 ![image](https://github.com/user-attachments/assets/3f27fb2a-6456-49ac-a085-c6c2553d1bfa)